 Are your kids familiar with the story of Jonah and the whale?
 Young children are fascinated by the idea of living in the belly of a whale for any length of time.

 Older kids can related to being told to do something they don’t want to do.
-This one-page Jonah and the Whale printable is a great resource to have on hand when teaching this important lesson.
+This one-page Jonah and the Whale printable is a great resource to have on hand when teaching Jonah and the Whale for kids.

 Download and print this worksheet that offers a brief overview of the story of Jonah and his journey to Nineveh.